 Persistent increases in serum transaminases (>3 x ULN on two or more occasions) occurred in 0.7% of patients who received atorvastatin in these clinical trials.
 The incidence of these abnormalities was 0.2%, 0.2%, 0.6%, and 2.3% for the 10 mg, 20 mg, 40 mg and 80 mg doses, respectively.
 Increases were generally not associated with jaundice or other clinical signs or symptoms.
 When the dosage of atorvastatin was reduced, or drug treatment interrupted or discontinued, transaminase levels returned to pre-treatment levels.
 Most patients continued treatment on a reduced dose of atorvastatin without sequelae.

 Liver function tests should be performed before the initiation of treatment and periodically thereafter.
-Patients who develop any signs or symptoms suggesting liver injury should have liver function tests performed.
-Patients who develop increased transaminase levels should be monitored until the abnormality(ies) resolve(s).
-Should an increase in ALT or AST of >3 x ULN persist, reduction of dose or withdrawal of atorvastatin is recommended.
+Patients who develop any signs or symptoms suggestive of liver injury should have liver function tests performed.
+Patients who develop increased transaminase levels should be monitored until the abnormality(ies) resolve.
+Should an increase in transaminases of greater than 3 times the upper limit of normal (ULN) persist, reduction of dose or withdrawal of Atorvastatin is recommended.
 Atorvastatin can cause an elevation in transaminases (see section 4.8. - Undesirable effects).